-Please refer to the Anti-Peer-on-peer abuse and Bullying policy for details on how we prevent and reduce and report harms and how we respond to them when they occur.
-The Anti-Peer-on-peer abuse and Bullying policy includes information about our whole school approach to peer-on-peer abuse, bullying, harmful sexual behaviour (including sexual harassment and sexual violence and bringing weapons into school.
+Please refer to the Anti-Child-on-Child Abuse and Bullying Policy for details on how we prevent and reduce and report harms and how we respond to them when they occur.
+The policy includes information about our whole school approach to Child-on Child abuse, bullying, harmful sexual behaviour (including sexual harassment and sexual violence and bringing weapons into school.

-Staff are aware that safeguarding issues can manifest themselves via peer-on-peer abuse.
+Staff are aware that safeguarding issues can manifest themselves via child-on-child abuse.
 Staff are aware that safeguarding incidents and/or behaviours can be associated with factors outside the academy and/or can occur between children outside of these environments and that they must challenge inappropriate behaviour between peers that may be abuse in nature.